PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 deterministic candidate/rewrite bound without internal pruning or complete producer/consumer-map reconstruction.

-The existing wrapper remains the single compatibility and cleanup boundary.
+`conv_mul_affine_fold_compat.py` now owns the single indexed-first compatibility and cleanup boundary; the lowerer retains only a thin private wrapper at all three production positions.
+The complete 381-line orchestration moved with an AST identical after function-name normalization.
+Add-only, Mul/Add, fused-ReLU, missing-bias, scalar or relaxed coefficients, dynamic signatures, quantized/shared/public constants, and all other strict rejects therefore continue through the historical raw fallback after indexed dispatch.
-Add-only, Mul/Add, fused-ReLU, missing-bias, scalar or relaxed coefficients, dynamic signatures, quantized/shared/public constants, and all other strict rejects therefore continue through the historical implementation.
 The indexed bias calculation deliberately retains the legacy float32 `bias * scale + positive_zero` operation order.
 That apparently redundant addition canonicalizes an IEEE-754 negative-zero product to positive zero and is required for byte-identical serialized buffers.